Wonkssss/RPG-TextGeneration/README.md

 - Wait for the model to download.
 It can take longer the first time, but subsequent downloads will be faster.
 - Once the model is downloaded, you can begin the game.
+- If the model doesn't load, try using private browsing to address potential cache issues.

 ## Technologies Used